computationalmedia/semstyle/README.md

 * Training code is included.

-* Scripts to generated the training data from publicly available sources is coming.
+* Scripts to generate the training data from publicly available sources is coming.

 ### Online demo